 Define Quality Customer Care

 Having visibility into your service team's performance can help you identify improvements in areas that will have the biggest impact.
 Taking full advantage of the metrics and reporting features of your help desk software is crucial.
-It's a great idea to define what quality customer care means for your company, and what actions and behaviors most support it.
+It's a great idea to define what quality customer care means for your company, and what actions and behaviours most support it.
 With these priorities and metrics defined, you can use the comprehensive dashboards that come with many software platforms to keep your entire team focused on what is most important.

 Customer service complaints are a part of doing business, and while you can never eliminate them entirely, you can take some proactive steps to reduce their frequency.
 Being proactive is a critical theme in all of the recommendations in this post, and it cannot be understated how important this really is.
 Those companies that can anticipate customer needs and issues – and take the right actions to resolve them – will have a greater chance of improving service capabilities and creating a truly engaging customer experience.